FariusGitHub/eks/README.md

 <br><br>

+Below EKS Cluster may need AWS VPC, Subnet and Security Group which I prefer to prepare them [separately](main.tf) from Terraform rather using my default resource.<br>
+By doing so, ater this cluster was shutdown I could easily turn off all these AWS resources easily (terraform destroy -auto-approve) needed to start this EKS cluster.

 ## eksctl create cluster
 To start and stop EKS cluster is a long process.
 It could take 15 minutes.
 Look at below exercise.